 There is a huge variety of places to eat in Sanur.
 You will find everything from Mexican to Thai, from Indonesian to western at many Sanur restaurants.
 There is a little something for all taste buds in this part of Bali.
 During our stay in Bali, we had the chance to eat at some of the best restaurants in Sanur.

-Sanur is on the east side of Bali around a 30-minute drive from Kuta.
+Sanur is on the east side of Bali, around a 30-minute drive from the Kuta Beach area.
 It may as well be on another island.
-We found that Sanur has a more village type vibe, maybe a more relaxed area of Bali.
+We found that Sanur has a more village-type vibe, maybe a more relaxed area of Bali.
 It was definitely a lot less hectic than Kuta.

-When you are staying in Sanur you have two different options for places to eat in Sanur.
-You can chose to eat on the main road or just off it or eat at one of the amazing Sanur beach restaurants.
-Let us start off our recommendations of Sanur Restaurants on the main road which is Jl.
+When you are staying in Sanur Bali you have two different options for places to eat in Sanur.
+You can choose to eat on the main road or just off it or eat at one of the amazing Sanur beach restaurants.
+Let us start off our recommendations for Sanur Restaurants on the main road which is Jl.
 Danau Tamblingan.

 Best restaurants in Sanur – Taqisa Mexican Restaurant